 Hours of Operation:

-This restaurant is open for Breakfast, Lunch and Dinner
+The Milk Stand is open all-day long for Breakfast, Lunch and Dinner.

 Milk Stand Must-Try Items:

 There’s really only once thing to get here…the Milk of course!
-It is a dairy-free frozen blend of coconut and rice milks.
+Ok, two things: Green Milk or Blue Milk.

 Milk Stand Menu – All-times of Day